 Shares Eligible for Future Sale.
-Upon completion of the IPO, the Company will have outstanding 20,200,000 shares of Common Stock (23,200,000 shares if the Underwriters' over-allotment option in connection with the IPO is exercised in full) and 109,813,762 shares of Class B Common Stock, and an additional approximately 16,200,000 shares of Common Stock and approximately 4,800,000 shares of Class B Common Stock will be reserved for issuance upon exercise of outstanding stock options (including the Options) held by employees and directors of the Company, Ingram Industries, and Ingram Entertainment.
+Upon completion of the IPO, the Company had outstanding 23,200,000 shares of Common Stock and 109,813,762 shares of Class B Common Stock, and an additional approximately 16,200,000 shares of Common Stock and approximately 4,800,000 shares of Class B Common Stock will be reserved for issuance upon exercise of outstanding stock options (including the Options) held by employees and directors of the Company, Ingram Industries, and Ingram Entertainment.
 See "Management."
-20,000,000 of the shares of Common Stock to be sold by the Company in the IPO, and any shares of Common Stock sold by the Company in this offering, will be freely tradable without restriction.
-The Company and its directors and executive officers, and certain stockholders of the Company, have agreed, subject to certain exceptions, not to offer, sell, contract to sell or otherwise dispose of any Common Equity for a period of 180 days after the date of the Prospectus relating to the IPO without the prior written consent of Morgan Stanley & Co.
+23,000,000 of the shares of Common Stock sold by the Company in the IPO, and any shares of Common Stock sold by the Company in this offering, will be freely tradable without restriction.
+The Company and its directors and executive officers, and certain stockholders of the Company, have agreed, subject to certain exceptions, not to offer, sell, contract to sell or otherwise dispose of any Common Equity for a period of 180 days after October 31, 1996 without the prior written consent of Morgan Stanley & Co.
 Incorporated.
 Morgan Stanley & Co.
 Incorporated has informed the Company that it has no present intention to consent to any such transactions.
 Despite these limitations, the sale of a significant number of these shares could have an adverse impact on the price of the Common Stock or on any trading market that may develop.
 See "Shares Eligible for Future Sale."

 Absence of Public Market; Possible Volatility of Stock Price.
-Prior to the IPO, there has been no public market for the Common Stock or the Class B Common Stock.
-There can be no assurance that an active trading market for the Common Stock will develop, or, if one does develop, that it will be sustained following the IPO or that the market price of the Common Stock will not decline below the initial public offering price.
+Prior to the IPO, there was no public market for the Common Stock or the Class B Common Stock.
+There can be no assurance that an active trading market for the Common Stock will develop, or, if one does develop, that it will be sustained or that the market price of the Common Stock will not decline below the initial public offering price.
 The initial public offering price was determined by negotiations between the Company and the Representatives of the Underwriters.
 The market price of the Common Stock could be subject to wide fluctuations in response to quarterly variations in the Company's results of operations, changes in earnings estimates by research analysts, conditions in the personal computer industry, or general market or economic conditions, among other factors.
 In addition, in recent years the stock market has experienced extreme price and volume fluctuations.
 These fluctuations have had a substantial effect on the market prices of many technology companies, often unrelated to the operating performance of the specific companies.
 Such market fluctuations could materially adversely affect the market price for the Common Stock.